daniiiiekisde/daniiiiekisde/README.md

 By day, I oversee business growth and technical architecture, ensuring that every line of code contributes to high-impact results.
 My focus lies in leveraging **Machine Learning** and high-performance languages like **Rust** to build the future of business efficiency.

-This dual role as a CEO and developer allows me to balance executive leadership with the technical precision required for modern innovation.
-Join me on this journey where code meets business excellence.

 ---

 ### 🌐 Socials